33 Foods That Are Toxic to Dogs

 Have you ever fed your dog a grape as a treat?
 How about let him eat leftover meals containing onion, mushrooms or garlic?
-Does he get the odd tomato scrap when you're making a sandwich?
-Is he partial to pork fat trimmings or bacon?
+Unfortunately, even these common foods are toxic (and sometimes fatal) to dogs.

 Alcohol - Can cause intoxication, coma and death.